-The notion that an individual creature may experience some ‘otherness’ or spiritual dimension beyond our understanding of its instinctive animal behaviours is the premise behind these works, and portraiture the vehicle I use to explore feeling and expression.
-Primates are an obvious and compelling choice of subject, and it is important to me that they are sculpted with sensitivity and empathy inviting the viewer to relate and reflect.
+The notion that an individual creature may experience some ‘otherness’ or spiritual dimension beyond our understanding of its instinctive animal behaviours, is the premise behind much of my work, and portraiture a vehicle to I use to explore feeling and expression.
+Primates in particular are an obvious and compelling choice of subject given their genetic proximity to human kind, and it is important to me that they are sculpted with sensitivity and empathy, inviting the viewer to relate and reflect.

 Limited Edition sculptures are usually made on an armature which is packed out with clay to assume a rough sketch which is worked to completion before moulding.
 Traditional plaster moulds are made of the sculpture from which I am able to remake and remodel a ceramic edition.
 Each new sculpture made within an edition is made from pressing clay into individual sections of moulds.
 Once released from the moulds these sections are tidied up and reassembled to reconstruct the form of the original sculpture.
 The sculpture is then reworked with fresh clay and then coloured slips are applied prior to firing.
 Painting and drawing continue to influence my approach to these pieces.